 6,943,276 votes translated to 184 seats for the Liberal Party, 39.5% of the votes won 54.4% of the seats in parliament while

 5,613,614 votes translated to 99 seats for the Conservative Party, whose 31.9% of the votes only won 29.3% of the seats.

 The Liberal Party formed government by winning a much larger percentage of seats than it earned in votes, while the Conservatives won fewer seats.
 This is disproportional representation.
-As you can see from looking at the percentages across the entire election, with the Liberal Party being the biggest beneficiary of the disproportional results.
+As you can see from looking at the percentages across the entire election, you’ll see the Liberal Party is the biggest beneficiary of the disproportional results by virtue of being the winner.
 Every other party won a substantially higher percentage of votes than seats.

 Our American friends have an electoral system as unfair ~ or perhaps even more unfair than ours.
-The Americans scrambling to vote in presidential primaries may come to nought because the actual votes Americans cast ~ the popular vote ~ can be over ruled by their Electoral College.
+The votes cast by Americans in presidential primaries may come to nought because the actual votes Americans cast ~ the popular vote ~ can be over ruled by their Electoral College.
 (And no, I don’t understand why!)

 The Language of Elections

 When most Canadians first stumble into discussions about electoral reform, the incomprehensible jargon makes it hard to understand what people are talking about.
 But it gets worse.
 Not only are there are many different voting systems we’ve never even heard of, some have more than one name.
 And worse still, most of the people talking about it use acronyms, so it is a considerable challenge just to follow the conversation.
 It isn’t that electoral reformers are intending to confuse us, it’s just that many electoral reformers have been thinking and talking about the intricacies of electoral reform for years.